MarvelCollin/MisVord/App/VOICE_CALL_SYSTEM_FIXES.md

 **Status: 🚀 READY FOR TESTING**

-The voice call system now handles screen sharing as **normal participant cards** in the grid with **infinite scrolling support**, exactly as requested.
-No more full-screen takeovers and no more participant limits!
+The voice call system now handles screen sharing as **normal participant cards** in the grid with **infinite scrolling support** and **double-click fullscreen functionality**, exactly as requested.
+No more full-screen takeovers, no participant limits, and immersive fullscreen viewing!